Layout Image

 -Begin each weight session with a 5-minute cardio warm-up and remember to stretch and cool down when you’re finished

--Follow each workout session with a high-quality protein source 30-60 minutes following the workout sesh (like cheese and an apple, a small protein smoothie, or check out this page for other snack ideas)
+-Follow each workout session with a high-quality protein source 30-60 minutes following the workout sesh (like cheese and an apple, a small protein smoothie, or almonds)

 -As always, honor your injuries and needs.
 If you’re injured or feel pain (as opposed to a “burn”), don’t do it!
 Double-check with a trainer for proper form on exercises and with a doc if you’re beginning a new fitness program